MaragonMH/AV1Patcher/README.md

 ## Usage
 - Locate your own compiled files inside the project folder or the prebuilt ones in the bin folder
-- Put the AV1Patcher.py, Bootloader.dll, Patcher.dll, agent.js files into the AV1 game folder
+- Put the AV1Patcher.py, Bootloader.dll, Patcher.dll, agent.js, steam_appid.txt files into the AV1 game folder
 - Start your AV1
 - Execute the python file